gregorbg/BLDSuite/README.md

 Can even be provided with an `AlgSource` (currently only implemented in the `database` module) to print full algorithm solutions.

-Abstract base implementation is defined in `BldPuzzle.java`, which should be used as static variable type.
+Abstract base implementation is defined in `GPuzzle.kt`, which should be used as static variable type.
-Concrete implementations are written in the classes `ThreeBldCube.java`, `FourBldCube.java`, `FiveBldCube.java` and so on.
+Puzzles are loaded with file specifications similar to KSolve.

 ### filter
 A package for conditional BLD scrambling.